ayls/bicep-tutorial/modules-example/README.md

 # Targeting a subscriptions

-This example assumes you have already created my-test-bicep resource group and alesstorage004 storage account.
+This example assumes you have already created my-test-bicep resource group and alesstorage004 storage account in it.

 ```